 George Benjamin Dodwell, 1851-1925, Prominent Hong Kong merchant and shipowner

 Dodwell & Co. (天祥洋行) or Dodwell’s, was one of the leading British merchant firms, or hongs, active in Hong Kong, China and Japan during the 19th and 20th century.
-It was a direct rival to Jardine, Matheson & Co.
+It was a direct rival to Jardine, Matheson & Co., Dent & Co., and Russell & Co.
+Swire oulived the latter two and remains a major commercial power in Hong Kong, China and the region.

 This article was written by Peter E. Hamilton, and first published in the Dictionary of Hong Kong Biography, edited by May Holdsworth and Christoher Munn.
 The publisher, HK University Press, has kindly granted permission for it to be posted here.